 Gravity also sees a bit of variance.
 According to the two accounts above, the OG could range from 1.028 to 1.034.
 There is the German tax bracket of 7o to 8o Plato which is a schankbier or tap / draft beer.
 Oddly, that isn’t the lowest gravity in their tax code.
 However, Grätzer was produced in Prussia (later Poland) and wouldn’t necessarily need to conform to the German tax schedule.

 There is also the concept of sour or tart.
 I don’t think this beer was ever soured like a Berliner Weisse but it certainly could have had a tart flavor component similar to a Witbier.

 Most sources seem to agree that it was a light colored beer similar to a Pilsner.
 However, a brewery in San Francisco has produced a modern interpretation which is black.

 Several references indicate that the fermentation was done with multiple strains of yeast.
 Nobody used pure yeast strains until after Hansen developed a method & device to produce pure strains in the early 1880’s.

-I’ve brewed this style twice.
-The first was the Weyermann recipe at 80% smoked wheat and the second with 100% smoked wheat.
-Both were crisp, refreshing beers with a subtle smoke component.
+I’ve brewed this style several times.
+The first was the Weyermann recipe at 80% smoked wheat and subsequent batches with 100% smoked wheat.
+All were crisp, refreshing beers with a subtle smoke component.
 These beers running at 2½% to 2¾% abv, allow you to keep filling your glass for quite a while without deleterious effect.